-British Hotels with Beautiful Gardens
+12 British Hotels With Beautiful Gardens

 How does your garden grow?

-Some of our hotels not only offer us exquisite interiors but also the most gorgeous gardens, says Fiona Duncan
+Some of our hotels not only offer us exquisite interiors but also the most gorgeous gardens, says Fiona Duncan.

 It’s a funny thing, but when hotels boast their facilities – spa, gym, indoor pool and so on – they rarely trumpet their immaculately kept, flower-filled grounds, however beautiful, however special.
 But what better way to relax and unwind than in a British garden at its magnificent best?
 As they say at Hotel Endsleigh, with its Humphrey Repton-designed borders and arboretum: ‘no, we don’t have a spa; a cup of tea in the garden is our spa’.